TawfikYasser/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
-Web based Information Systems Development Course Project.
+Web based Information Systems Development Course Project. -> ex: booking.com

-This repo will contains the following:
+###### This repo will contains the following:
 * Database
 * The project in netbeans